pascaladhikary/4cr_mario/README.md

 # 4cr_mario
+##### To run just run the command in src/run.txt in cmd.
+I created this on macos, so despite the g++ I think it redirects to clang locally.
+I believe it should work fine on windows

 ##### Resources used for map/sprite visuals as well as SFML boilerplate for generating a map manager is linked below